Tekthree/ticket-shameless/README.md

 ## Features in Detail

+### Artist Profiles

+The application includes a comprehensive artist management system with the following features:
+- Detailed artist profiles with biographical information
+- Links to music mixes (SoundCloud, Mixcloud, etc.)
+- Embedded mix previewer for quick audio assessment
+- Image management for artist photos
+- Connection to events through the event_artists junction table

 ### Theme Toggle

 The application supports both light and dark modes, with a convenient toggle in the navigation bar.
 The theme system is built on next-themes and persists user preferences across sessions.